ABindoff/R_tutorials/2_Data.md

 ================
 Bindoff, A.

-2018-06-08
+2018-10-16

 This tutorial aims to teach some good data organisation practices, then how to load and summarise the data in R. But first, we need to be able to install a few helpful packages which make working with data in R easier and more efficient.

 #### 2.1 Installing packages

 R is an open source language which means that anyone can contribute a package to R. A package is a collection of related functions written in R (or in other languages, but that can be called from R).
-Most of these packages are available from the "CRAN" repository (these undergo some fairly rigorous testing first), and R Studio will install and manage packages from the CRAN repository for you.
-You can install packages by clicking on Tools -&gt; Install Packages.
+Most of these packages are available from the “CRAN” repository (these undergo some fairly rigorous testing first), and R Studio will install and manage packages from the CRAN repository for you.
+You can install packages by clicking on Tools -\> Install Packages.
 Once you start typing the name of the package R Studio will try to guess which package you would like to install.
-Use R Studio to install "dplyr" now.
+Use R Studio to install “dplyr” now.

-Alternatively, you can install packages by typing "install.packages("packageName")" in the console.
-Note that "packageName" is case-sensitive and needs to be enclosed in single or double quotes.
+Alternatively, you can install packages by typing “install.packages(”packageName“)” in the console.
+Note that “packageName” is case-sensitive and needs to be enclosed in single or double quotes.
 By default, R will also install any packages that the package you are installing requires.

-Please install the following packages which we will be using in this tutorial: dplyr ggplot2
+Please install the following packages which we will be using in this
+tutorial: dplyr ggplot2

 #### 2.2 Loading packages

 The function `library(packageName)` will load a package into the environment so that its functions can be used.
 Note that the package name is case sensitive and is **not** quoted.
 We will load `dplyr` and `ggplot2`

 ``` r
 library(dplyr)
 ```

+    ## Warning: package 'dplyr' was built under R version 3.5.1

     ##
     ## Attaching package: 'dplyr'